florentpoujol/stricter-laravel/readme.md

 As a simple optimisation Laravel allow you to alias you model FQCN's to shorter string via the MorphMap : https://laravel.com/docs/11.x/eloquent-relationships#custom-polymorphic-types

-Typically it is defined in a service provider and I suggest that you always use the `Relation::enforceMorphMap()` method even when you don't yet need polymorphic relations.
+Typically, it is defined in a service provider and I suggest that you always use the `Relation::enforceMorphMap()` method even when you don't yet need polymorphic relations.
-That way you will get an exception when you will define your first one if you forget to setup an alias.
+That way you will get an exception when you will define your first one if you forget to configure an alias.

 ## Cleanup your project

 The [Laravel starter project](https://github.com/laravel/laravel) repo is what will become your project.
 Once you install Laravel all these files become yours.

-**They are your responsibility, Laravel will not come to maintain them.**
+**They are your responsibility, Laravel will not come to maintain them.
+This is as if you wrote them yourself.**

 This is the same thing with files that are generated with the Artisan make command: once they are generated, they are yours, so check them.
 Note that you can modify stubs, see https://laravel.com/docs/11.x/artisan#stub-customization and https://laravel-news.com/customizing-stubs-in-laravel

-This is your job to check that all these files are needed, that all their content is needed, and that it match you code quality standards.
+This is your job to check that all these files:
+- are needed
+- that all their content is needed
+- and that it match you code quality standards.

 So you have to make sure that you understand every configuration options, what every middleware do, etc...

 Be advised though, that removing stuff that you do not know or understand at all may break the app.
 Ideally, you should do that after having a working app with some content and test and before the first deployment to production.
-Then remove things one by one and carefully check every time that every things still works.
+Then remove things one by one and carefully check every time that everything still works.

-This advice was important before Laravel 11 because the starter project had **a lot** of stuff, which is thankfully not the case any more since L11 only has minimal configuration and almost no more code.
+This advice was important before Laravel 11 because the starter project had **a lot** of stuff, which is thankfully not the case anymore since the L11 starter project only has minimal configuration and almost no more code.

-This goes also for the dependencies, the starter project comes with Pint and Sail but it is up to you to decide if you want to use them or not.
+This goes also for the dependencies, the starter project comes with Pint and Sail for instance, but it is up to you to decide if you want to use them or not.
 It is particularly important to remove unused dependencies.

 ## Use multiple methods instead of "method overloading"

-Method overloading is ability to declare the same method multiple times, but with different signatures (and different body).
+Method overloading is the ability to declare the same method multiple times, but with different signatures (and different body).

 You can not do that in PHP, yet Laravel has many methods that have multiple distinct signatures.
 This can only be achieved by declaring many of the arguments optional and have many union types even if for most signatures the arguments are not optional and can only accept a single type.

-Take the config `getString(string $key, null|string $default = null)` method we added in the next section.
+Take the config `getString(string $key, null|string $default = null)` method that we will add in the next section.
 It actually has 2 different intended signatures:
 - `getString(string $key): string`
 - `getString(string $key, string $default): string`

 The `$default` argument isn't actually nullable.
 We set it as nullable only because to have to give it a default value to make it optional.
 Since there is no natural pertinent default value for this use case, we set it to null.
-Here we could give each of these signatures its own name: `getString()` and `getStringOrDefault()` for instance.
+Here we could give each of these signatures its own name: `getString(string $key)` and `getStringOrDefault(string $key, string $default)` for instance.

 In the case of the query builder, we can define multiple version of the `where()` method to be much clearer on the expected arguments:
 - `where(string $field, string $operator, string|int|float|bool $value): static`